aiforged/docs/docs/services/classification/index.md

 Classification services in AIForged use machine learning and advanced AI models to automatically categorize documents and files into predefined groups based on their content.
 This enables smarter routing, search, and automation across your document workflows.

-{% hint style="info" %}
+!!! info
     Classification engines can analyze and classify documents on a per-page basis for granular control.
-{% endhint %}

 AIForged currently provides the following **Classification Service Types**: